 to read the pro’s and con’s of each type of surgery, as well as compare them to each other.

-Therefore, most hernia specialists today utilize a mesh to help strengthen the muscles after hernia repair.
-When using a mesh, the muscles themselves are not sewn together (see below).
+In many patients, whether due to the size of the hernia or the patient, it’s not advisable for a surgeon to simply pull the muscles back together.
+In those cases, most hernia specialists today utilize a mesh to help strengthen the muscles and the hernia repair.
+When using a mesh, the muscles themselves are often not sewn together limiting the tension on the tissues providing a ‘tension free’ repair.
 Instead, a mesh is placed over or under the hole in the muscle to prevent anything from pushing through the abdominal wall.

+While a no mesh hernia repair is an option for some patients, many others will strongly benefit from the use of a mesh.
 Some patients have heard or read negative information about mesh surgery.
-However, the unbiased government agency The National Institutes of Health performed a study of whether mesh should or should not be used for hernia surgery.
-Read the article by clicking on the logo to the right:
+However, the unbiased government agency The National Institutes of Health performed a study of whether mesh should or should not be used for hernia surgery and found that in the vast majority of patients, a mesh is the recommended approach to repairing a hernia.
+They also found that in the right hands, the use of a mesh causes little if any additional risks to the patient.
+Read the article by clicking on the logo below:

-While there are some risks with any surgery, by utilizing the newest mesh available, these risks are minimized.
 Patients can read more on our ‘Truths About Hernia Mesh‘ page.

 How To Choose a Hernia Surgeon and Center